zemkar/ziquarium_front/README.md

 ### ToDo list:

-- make a calculator to calculate the bioburden of selected fish in an aquarium
+- make a calculator to calculate the biological load of selected fish in an aquarium
 - open access to discussions and add descriptions to items
 - add aquarium equipment to the database with modifiers for the calculator
 - add the possibility of exchanging goods between users